-5 Reasons the .44 Magnum is the right choice for carry in the woods
+Five Reasons the 44 Magnum is the Right Choice for Carry in the Woods

-1. We’ll start with the obvious.
-Bears.
 I’m not afraid of black bears.
 I never have been.
-I’ve stared down 300 pound sows.
+I’ve stared down 300-pound sows.
 I’ve held my ground during false charges.
 I spent years in the backcountry in New Mexico, and never once had a problem I couldn’t handle myself.
 That’s not to say that a sow with cubs wouldn’t be a threat.
 So be prepared.

-2. Hogs.
-Bears are cute and cuddly things, until you threaten their cubs or piss them off.
+Bears are cute and cuddly things until you threaten their cubs or piss them off.
 Either way, I see it as your fault.
 Hogs, on the other hand….
 I’ve never met a hog in the wild that was friendly.
-And these vermin can take a beating.
+And those vermin can take a beating.

-3. Deer.
 I had a dog once who wouldn’t listen.
 We were hiking in the Sangre de Cristos and came across a mule deer.
-The dog sniffed out its fawn, and started playing with it.
+The dog sniffed out its fawn and started playing with it.
 The mother, not understanding the behavior, took off after the dog and stomped him repeatedly.

 I picked up a stick and jumped in to defend the mutt.
 It didn’t go well for me, the deer, or the dog.
 The deer got the better end of the deal.

-4. Snakes.
 This may be where the .44 suffers the most.
 If you are going to start blasting away at a snake, I suggest patience.
 Aim.
-I’ve been surprised by a snake more than once, and emptied a pistol in its general direction, only to find that I’d stone cold missed.
+I’ve been surprised by a snake more than once, and emptied a pistol in its general direction, only to find that I stone-cold missed.

-5. Two legged snakes.
 I was out this summer, hiking in a remote national park.
-It is legal to carry in national parks now, so I had this .44 Mag on my belt.
-My shirt tail was concealing it nicely, but it was there.
+It is legal to carry in national parks now, so I had this 44 Magnum on my belt.
+My shirttail was concealing it nicely, but it was there.
 Long story short….
 My wife had gotten ahead of me, by about a mile.
 When I caught up to her, I found she wasn’t alone.
 There was a man we did not know, and he was not going away.
 This sounds cliché but it is true.
 He was muttering to himself under his breath.
 And, there’s no other way to say this, he kept glaring at me.